lliutianc/lliutianc.github.io/_pages/about.md

   - /about.html
 ---
 I am currently a third-year Ph.D. student in ECE at Purdue University under the supervision of Prof. [Jing Gao](https://engineering.purdue.edu/~jinggao/).
-Before coming to Purdue, I spent two wonderful years at University of Michigan to acquire a MS degree in Statistics.
+Before coming to Purdue, I spent two wonderful years at University of Michigan to acquire my MS degree in Statistics.
 Prior to that, I got my BS degree from Xiamen University.

 <!-- I hold a Master's of  -->
 <!-- I am broadly interested in trustworthy machine learning with a special focus on understanding and improving trustworthness of machine learning in unfavorable scenarios.  -->

-I am broadly interested in trustworthy machine learning with a special focus on comprehending and enhancing the trustworthiness of machine learning in challenging scenarios.
+I am broadly interested in trustworthy machine learning with a special focus on comprehending and enhancing the trustworthiness of machine learning in unfavorable scenarios.
-Some topics I have explored or been exploring include: algorithmic fairness under data-scarcity, robustness of fair machine learning, and deep networks uncertainty.
+Some topics I have explored or been exploring include: algorithmic fairness under data scarce regime, robustness of fair machine learning, and deep networks uncertainty.
 <!-- I am broadly interested in trustworthy machine learning.
 In particular, I am interested in integrating statistical inference and deep learning methods.
 Some topics I have explored or been exploring include: deep generative models, algorithmic fairness and deep networks uncertainty.  -->

 I'm open to new academic collaborations, please feel free to email me at liu3351@purdue.edu if you find our interests match.